HouzuoGuo/laitos/README.md

 # laitos - Top geek's software kit

-**laitos** web server suite offers the simplest way to host your personal website, receive Emails, block ads and malicious websites with a DNS server, and much more!
+**laitos** software suite offers all you need for hosting a personal website, receiving Emails, blocking ads with a DNS server.

-_And for geeks 🤓_

-As a professional geek, you need Internet access whenever and wherever!
+And for the geeks 🤓 - as a professional geek, you need Internet access whenever and wherever!

-laitos connects to primitive infrastructure such as telephone, SMS, and satellite terminal network to offer reliable access to many Internet features, such as:
+Using primitive communication infrastructure such as telephone, SMS, and satellite terminal, laitos offers you Internet features such as:

 - Browse news, weather, and Twitter.
 - Keep in touch via Email, telephone call, and SMS.